olefirenko/vue-google-autocomplete/README.md

 ### Properties

-> NB: This componenent implements the same props as those specified for [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) as at v0.16.9, **some** of which are listed below.
-Please see [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) for a complete list of props.
+> NB: This componenent implements the same props as those specified for [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) as at v1.0.3, **some** of which are listed below.
+Please see [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) for a complete list of available props.

 #### id
 Type: `String`